Brex Corporate Card for Ecommerce Review: An Unusual Card That Can Help Grow Your Established Business

 No Fees or Interest

-The Brex Corporate Card for Ecommerce does come with an annual fee of $60 per user, but for Million Mile Secrets readers this card fee is waived.
+The Brex Corporate Card for Ecommerce has no annual fee.
 You pay no interest on your purchases because this is a charge card and you won’t carry a balance each billing period.
 Brex only makes money from the fees charged to merchants when you use your card.
 The first five cards on your account are free; additional users cost $5 per month.

 Revenue-Based Credit Limits